powersync-ja/powersync-nodejs-backend-todolist-demo/README.md

 ## Packages

-[node-postgres](https://github.com/brianc/node-postgres) is used to interact with the Postgres database when a PowerSync enabled client performs requests to the `/api/data` endpoint.
+[node-postgres](https://github.com/brianc/node-postgres) is used to interact with the Postgres database when a Postgres + PowerSync enabled client performs requests to the `/api/data` endpoint.

+[mongodb](https://www.npmjs.com/package/mongodb) iis used to interact with the Postgres database when a MongoDB + PowerSync enabled client performs requests to the `/api/data` endpoint.

 [jose](https://github.com/panva/jose) is used to sign the JWT which PowerSync uses for authorization.